Dining

 The Dining Hall is a central part of life at St Hugh’s, and is a wonderful gathering space for those living on and off campus.

-The staff take extra care to cater for all dietary requirements, with allergen information clearly available at all times.
+The staff take extra care to cater for all dietary requirements, with allergen information available at all times.

 Typical meals at the Dining Hall

 From 0th to 9th week, the Dining Hall provides three meals a day during the week, and brunch at the weekend.
 The selection varies day to day, with a carefully curated menu, and the prices remain low (you can expect to pay between £3 and £5).
 There are always vegetarian/vegan options, and many dietary requirements can be accommodated (please let the staff know at the start of term).
+At lunchtime, there are additional items not listed on the menus, such as boxed sandwiches and salads, and fresh soups and bread.

 Up-to-date opening times can be found on the website: www.st-hughs.ox.ac.uk/current-students/food/.